patrickduc/Spring-training-course/README.md

 Some exercises need an RDBMS to work.

 The Spring topics covered are :
-    * Spring Dependency Injection
+    1) Spring Dependency Injection
-    * Spring MVC
+    2) Spring MVC
-    * Spring Data (with focus on JPA repositories)
+    3) Spring Data (with focus on JPA repositories)
-    * Spring Resources
+    4) Spring Resources
-    * SPring AOP (only basic information)
+    5) SPring AOP (only very basic information)
-    * Spring REST (very partially, as it lacks a proper introduction to REST).
+    6) Spring REST (very partially, as it lacks a proper introduction to REST).
 The corresponding slides should be read in this order, starting with "Spring - Introduction" of course.

 Files are organized this way.